Skeletal stochastic differential equations for continuous-state branching process: Acknowledgements

 \section{Acknowledgements}

 Part of this work was carried out whilst AEK was visiting the Centre for Mathematical Modelling, Universidad de Chile and JF was visiting the Department of Mathematical Sciences at the University of Bath, each is grateful to the host institution of the other for their support.
+The authors would also like to thank the anonymous referees whose extensive reading of earlier versions of this paper led to many improvements.